davidSpiegel1/WikiConnector/README.md

 * Queries this file using a query language developed by myself.

 ## Updates
-* added a query editor to the application
+* Added ability to switch between connectors.
-* Made the readme
+* Added a query editor to the application